Tips for Retirement Planning in Your 50s

-But here's a word of warning: Although free online calculators can give you a broad overview of the relevant components of your retirement plan, they're based on assumptions.
-You know the old saying—garbage in, garbage out.
-Most online retirement calculators do not accurately factor in taxes.
-This can make a big difference in the results.
-You might want to enlist the help of a competent retirement planner to assist you in nailing down a more detailed projection.
+Free online calculators can give you a broad overview of the relevant components of your retirement plan, but they're based on assumptions.
+Most online retirement calculators don't accurately factor in taxes, and this can make a big difference in the results as well.
+You might want to enlist the help of a competent retirement planner if you want to nail down a more detailed projection.

 Get a Handle on Spending

-The caveat?
-Online content, books, and classes are all great resources but it can still be difficult to determine which advice applies best to your personal situation.
-Again, professional help from a retirement planner or specialist can help guide your decisions.
+Get a heads-up on the rules about retirement accounts and how they change as you reach specific ages, but there's a warning here, too.
+Online content, books, and classes are all great resources, but it can still be difficult to determine which advice applies best to your personal situation.
+Again, professional help from a retirement planner can help guide your decisions.

 Focus on Your Career

-Don’t be too quick to let it go.
-Look for ways you can earn extra money through enjoyable hobbies and skills if you're not the career type and really don't want to punch a time clock any longer.
+Look for ways you can earn extra money through enjoyable hobbies and skills if you just really don't want to punch a time clock any longer.

 You have to be able to count on your retirement money being there for you, so now isn't the time to speculate.
 Learn what it means to build a portfolio, then do it.
 Build one that's appropriate for your goals.
 Don't rely on "investment experts" who make unrealistic promises.

 And remember that there's no such thing as a free lunch or a perfect investment.
 Nothing offers absolute safety with no risk.
-Even with so-called "safe" investments, you run the risk that your rate of return will be less than inflation and you'll lose purchasing power over time.
-Your best option is to create a mix of investments with different levels of investment risk.
+Even so-called "safe" investments can't ensure that your rate of return won't be less than inflation and that you won't lose purchasing power over time.
+Your best option is to create a mix of investments with different levels of risk.

 Review Your Plan Regularly

 The more often you look at your finances, the more likely you are to make progress.
 Consider working your way through a retirement planning checklist.
-After you’ve gotten all the way through the list, begin conducting annual reviews by starting at the top and working your way back down again, updating as you go along.
+After you’ve gotten all the way through the list, begin conducting annual or even semi-annual reviews.
+Start at the top and work your way back down again, updating as you go along.